St. Catharines Public Library: Merritt branch

 The library opened a branch on Merritt Street to serve the community of Merritton.
 In 1966, another branch was opened at the nearby Pen Centre to provide additional service.
 This location proved more successful than its predecessor and the Merritt Street location closed in 1968.
-In 1986, the Merritt branch relocated to 149 Hartzel Road.
+In 1986, the remaining branch relocated to 149 Hartzel Road.

-In 2025, the branch will be relocated, as the lease for the building was not renewed.
-Alternative locations were discussed in 2020 such as the Pen Centre and the St. Catharines Museum but none of these options were definitively chosen at the time.
-In 2024, the library decided that it would relocate to the Pen Centre.
+In 2020, the possibility of relocating the branch once again was discussed.
+Potential locations were proposed before these plans were postponed.
+In 2025, the lease for the building on Hartzel Road was not renewed, and the branch relocated to the Pen Centre.

 Dr. Huq

 The Dr. Huq branch operates from within the Kiwanis Aquatic Centre.
 In 2023, there was a trial for keeping the library open on Sundays.
 The trial was well received but it was not extended due to budget constraints.